Screentime has changed the way we learn, teach, and Parent.

 There is no question: both parents and teachers play an important role in modeling and mentoring when it comes to screentime.
 As a teacher and a parent, I have empathy.

-I understand that schools feel pressure to offer 1:1 programs, but do not always recognize the impact this can have on students and families who must manage the at-home impacts of such requests.
+I understand that schools feel pressure to offer 1:1 programs or class websites, but do not always recognize the frustrating impact this can have on students and families who must manage the at-home impacts of such requests.

-I understand why teachers turn to programs like Google classrooms or technology-based curricula to “simplify” teacher workloads.
+I understand why schools turn to programs like Google classrooms or technology-based curricula to “simplify” teacher workloads.

 I value the idea of assuming we are starting with best intentions, and replacing judgment with curiosity.
 Parenting is hard enough already.

-One parent described the challenge to me as "trying to hold back a tsunami with sandbags."
+One parent described this challenge as "trying to hold back a tsunami with sandbags."

-There is no "one-size-fits-all" answer, but we have to start the conversation somewhere.
+There is no "one-size-fits-all" answer, but we can and must start the conversation somewhere.